MasonEgger/website/docs/index.md

 I'm Mason Egger, a technical educator, software developer, and community organizer.
-I'm currently on the Developer Education team at [Temporal](https://temporal.io), an orgaizer and board member of [PyTexas](https://pytexas.org), and the Deputy Provice Governor for Provice 9 of the [Phi Mu Alpha Sinfonia](https://sinfonia.org) fraternity.
+I'm currently on the Developer Education team at [Temporal](https://temporal.io), an organizer and board member of [PyTexas](https://pytexas.org), and the Deputy Provice Governor for Provice 9 of the [Phi Mu Alpha Sinfonia](https://sinfonia.org) fraternity.

 ## Featured Content